 The first question to ask yourself is “Should I hide my bees?”
 If you want to hide a beehive because beekeeping is illegal where you live, then I don’t recommend it.
 It’s probably easier to keep the bees elsewhere because courts, fines, appearances, and lawyers are no fun at all.

-If beekeeping is legal where you live, but you want to hide your hives to appease the neighbors, avoid attention, or reduce the likelihood of vandalism, then go for it.
+If beekeeping is legal where you live, but you want to hide your beehive to appease the neighbors, avoid attention, or reduce the likelihood of vandalism, then go for it.
 Conceal that puppy.

 Most jurisdictions, especially smaller towns and cities, don’t ban beekeeping outright.
 However, your property may be subject to homeowner association rules or other deed restrictions that do prohibit beekeeping.
 In other words, your research isn’t complete until you’ve read all the paperwork.